1. Residencies & Fellowship Programs

 Internal Medicine and Pediatrics Residency Program at Mount Sinai

 Our program is highly rigorous, providing excellent foundational training through innovative longitudinal curricula and community partnerships.
+Each aspect of our program, from recruitment to curriculum design and evaluation, is informed by the lived experiences and perspectives of our patients and families.
+We are committed to ensuring that their voices shape our approach, guiding our work to meet the needs of the communities we serve at every stage of the training process.
 Beyond academic rigor, our trainees’ wellness is part of the culture of our program and our institution.
 Med-Peds residents experience an integrated wellness curriculum, have access to a dedicated wellness advisor, and are scheduled for opt-out wellness visits with a social worker.
 We also have an extensive community of primary care physicians and trainees.

 Meet the Director